-The Forster Memorial Institute was built in 1889.
+The Forster Memorial Institute was built in 1889 by public subscription.

 “The Knapp” built in the 1890’s was the country residence of Alexander Meyrick Broadley (1847 – 1916), also known as “Broadley Pasha”.
 Broadley, the son of a Bradpole rector, was a British barrister, author, company promoter and social figure.

 At one time during the 20th century “The Knapp” was a secretarial college, it is now St James Nursing Home.

 In 1911 Bradpole held a pageant to celebrate the 400th anniversary of Catherine Parr (last wife of Henry VIII) who owned the manor and lands following her subsequent marriage to Thomas Seymour 1st Baron of Sudeley.